PAIDiPaidThis.com

 Why are the quotes I am getting so different?

 Frame material, glass spec, the number of openings and the condition of your reveals all move the price.
-Sales tactics add another layer, since some firms open high and discount hard.
-Comparing several quotes against the real price data below is the quickest way to spot an outlier.
+Sales tactics add another layer, since some firms open high and discount hard on the day.
+Comparing several quotes against the real price data on this page is the quickest way to spot an outlier.